twined/jupiter/README.md

 You can force a custom order of the staggered reveal by adding `data-moonwalk-order="1"` etc to the targeted elements.

+Named sections can have `startDelay`, a delay added before the first staggered tween.

 Sample code

 ```html